SaturnBTC/arch-typescript-sdk/README.md

 # Arch TypeScript SDK

-A TypeScript SDK for building, signing, and sending transactions on the Arch Network.
+A TypeScript SDK for building, signing, and building transactions on the Arch Network.
 This SDK provides low-level primitives for message creation, signature handling, and transaction submission, enabling developers to build custom workflows and applications on top of the Arch protocol.

 ## Installation